 Did you know: Singleness affects almost 50% of people over 18 in the United States.
 We are taught at a young at that marriage is the “thing to do,” it’s “just what happens,” and in some cases, it is the next step following graduation from college.
 However, what happens when marriage is not what happens?
 Women (and men) worldwide are struggling with this stage of life.
 In most cases, singleness is unintentional – it is an involuntary decision, and we are desperately long to change it.

-Even churches are struggling with where to put singles and what to call “us.”
+Even churches struggle with single folks.
 We are told to be patient, to wait, and that “this is God’s precious time with us.”
 However, most of the time, hearing those words makes us more frustrated.

 Are we just meant to sit and delay action?
 How is my heart supposed to be eagerly impatient and patient all at the same time?

-This message that we are being taught is confusing.
+There’s a problem with the message.
 However, it permeates women’s ministries, Christian books, and speakers throughout the country.
-It’s being taught from pulpits, small groups, conferences, self-help books… you name it, it’s being taught there.
+We see this message from the pulpit, self-help books, podcasts, and everywhere in between.
 It’s almost as if married leaders forget what singleness actually felt like.

 For instance, imagine you have been out hiking with your friends and you forget your water bottle.
-You are parched.
 Mouth dry, mirage of water in the distance, true desert parched.
 You finally make it to the car and grab your water bottle and gulp a few sips.
-After you finish the water bottle and regain your balance, how you felt being parched is almost a distant memory.
+When you finish the water, you forget the pain of thirst.
 The emotions and feelings become hard to experience again.

 That is exactly what it feels like in our culture today.
 Singleness is hard when you are going through it, but when you get to the “other side” it is “so wonderful” you don’t even remember the heartache of it.